devonborthwick/leafletwebmap/readme.md

 This map shows earthquakes using data from the USGS.
 Circle markers are used to show locations of earthquake around the world.
 When the marker is selected a popup appears that shows the magnitude, location, and time of the earthquake.
 The differing magnitudes of earthquakes is shown using colors, from blue to red.
 <>https://devonborthwick.github.io/leafletwebmap/earthquake/<>

+Both of these maps use a topo basemap from openstreetmaps.